ash/raku-course/metaoperators/reduction-metaoperators/index.md

 Solve the following tasks using reduction metaoperators.

-1. [Sum of a list](/problems/sum-of-a-list) — Add up the values of a list of integers.
+1. [Sum of array](/problems/sum-of-array) — Add up the values of a array of integers.

 1. [Factorial](/problems/factorial-metaoperator) - Compute a factorial of N.